orczykowski/Logback-sensitive-data-obfuscato-pattern-layout/README.md

 </encoder>
 ```

-3. Choose type o masking by using `SensitiveDataAsMaskLayout` or `SensitiveDataAsShortcutLayout`
+3. Choose type o masking by using `MaskSensitiveDataAsShortcutLayout` or `MaskSensitiveDataLayout`

 ```xml